ericcames/aws.infrastructure_configs/roles/get_kmskey_info/README.md

-create_kmskey
+get_kmskey_info
 =========

-This role will create a Key Management Service (KMS) Key.
+This role will get all Key Management Service (KMS) Key info.

 Requirements
 ------------